Davey-Gravy/daviscoledotcom/content/posts/laptop-guide-q3-2024.md

 I've certainly felt laptop chassis warm enough to fry an egg.

 Disregarding sleep state shenanigans, I would expect previous laptops to get me through class with conservative usage, and I mean *conservative*; no browsing reddit or online shopping, no YouTube, just my notes app and paying attention to the lecture.
-To this day, I habitually carry a laptop charger in my bag, expecting that I'd run out of juice while on the go (USB-C charging has made this much less painful)
+To this day, I habitually carry a laptop charger in my bag, expecting that I'd run out of juice while on the go (USB-C charging has made this much less painful in `current_year`).

+Having used a 14" M1 Pro MacBook Pro as a daily driver since late 2022, I can confidently say that I've experienced neither of these issues.